aalbiach/dotfiles/doc/installation-guide.md

   - Set streaming quality to very high
   - Disable automatic startup
 * Open iTerm
-  - Select load preferences from URL and use ~/.dotfiles/mac/iTerm.
+  - Select load preferences from URL and use ~/.dotfiles/os/mac/iTerm2.
 On the next prompt select "NOT copy"
 * Restart
-k
 * Execute `dot shell zsh reload_completions` and then `compinit`